axelmichael11/lab-06-tcp-chat/README.md

   * write a question and observation on canvas

 # Include
-* gitignore
+* gitignore-done
-* eslint
+* eslint-done
-* package.json
+* package.json-done
-* include any npm scripts for starting server, linting, testing, etc
+* include any npm scripts for starting server, linting, testing, etc -done
 * readme
  * Write a paragraph about your project
  * Write docs on how to get the project running